pingcap/docs/system-variables.md

 - Persists to cluster: Yes
 - Default value: `ON`
 - This variable only applies to pessimistic transactions.
 For optimistic transactions, use `tidb_constraint_check_in_place` instead.
-- When this variable is set to `0`, TiDB defers the unique constraint check of an unique index (to the next time when executing a statement that requires a lock to the index or to the time when committing the transaction).
-This helps improve performance, but might be an unexpected behavior for some applications.
+- When this variable is set to `0`, TiDB defers the unique constraint check of a unique index (to the next time when executing a statement that requires a lock to the index or to the time when committing the transaction).
+This helps improve performance but might be an unexpected behavior for some applications.
 See [Constraints](/constraints.md#pessimistic-transactions) for details.
 - Disabling this variable might cause TiDB to return a `LazyUniquenessCheckFailure` error in pessimistic transactions.
 When this error occurs, TiDB rolls back the current transaction.
 - After this variable is disabled, you cannot use [`SAVEPOINT`](/sql-statements/sql-statement-savepoint.md) in pessimistic transactions.
 - After this variable is disabled, committing a pessimistic transaction might return a `Write conflict` or `Duplicate entry` error.
 When such error occurs, TiDB rolls back the current transaction.